 I adore Mexican food.
 Americans have created their own spin on it: Tex Mex.
 But down in Mexico it’s just Mex!
 And there’s a lot more food to try here than tacos and burritos!
 If you love tomato, corn, beans, chili, avocado, and some secret herbs and spices – you’ll love Mexican food too.

 Check out Riu Palace Cabo rates on Booking.com

-Like lots of the big resorts in Mexico, the Riu is all-inclusive.
-That means 6 restaurants, 24-hour complimentary room service, alcohol served any time in bars and from a dispensary in your room.
+At the Riu Palace all-inclusive means six restaurants, 24-hour complimentary room service, alcohol served any time in bars and from a dispensary in your room.
 I kid you not!
 Tequila, Bacardi, Vodka and Brandy are primed and ready to go right beside your coffee maker.

-But here’s a tip: there are 4 specialist restaurants which you have to make a reservation for.
+But here’s a tip: when I stayed there were four specialty restaurants which you have to make a reservation for.
 Book the steak house as soon as you arrive.
-I was here for 4 nights and couldn’t get in.
+I was here for four nights and couldn’t get in!

 I’m in the jacuzzi suite – the best room in the house!
 It has a bathtub jacuzzi outside and up the spiral staircase which I filled the first night I arrived and with a dessert platter of strawbs I sat up here and thought about life.
 It was pretty perfect!

 About five minutes by taxi (or I could have waked the few kms down the beach) is Cabo San Lucas.